blitz-js/drafts/architecture.md

 You will be able to choose between SSR and static shell on a page-by-page basis.
 The exact API for making this choice is still TBD, but likely you will choose between `useQuery` and `useSSRQuery`.

-## Deployment Agnostic
+## 10. Deployment Agnostic

 Like Next.js, Blitz is agnostic as to your deployment type and host.
 Blitz apps are compiled to Next.js, so you can deploy a Blitz app in all the same ways you can deploy Next.js.

 Blitz/Next are not tied to the Zeit platform.
-The build produces plain Javascript files that can be run anywhere, including directly on AWS Lambda.
+The build produces plain Javascript files you can run anywhere, including directly on AWS Lambda.

 Also, Blitz/Next can be self-hosted on a traditional server, like a standard Express app, for example.

-## Background Processing
+## 11. Background Processing

 Asynchronous background processing is a very important for anything more than trivial apps.
 If you host a Blitz app on a traditional server, you can do normal Node.js background processing with a library like Bull.
 But for serverless deployments, you need to use a third-party service like CloudAMQP.com.

 We will be exploring ways to make this super easy for serverless environments.

-## File Structure
+## 12. File Structure

 The Blitz app file structure is detailed in a separate RFC.
 LINK

-## Routing Conventions
+## 13. Routing Conventions

 Blitz app routing conventions are detailed in a separate RFC.
 LINK.

+## 14. Summary

+Once we have sufficient feedback on this proposal and made any necessary changes, we're ready to dive headlong into development to bring this entire vision to life.

+### How You Can Help

+1. Contributions of any kind, including code, design, documentation, and translation.
+   1. Join the Blitz Slack group LINK
+   2. Find an unclaimed issue that is marked as ready to work on.
+Then comment that you are working on it.
+2. Donation or Sponsorship
+   1. Click the sponsor button at the top of this repo to see the options.